charlespascoe/project-management-system/design/crc.md

 Authorisor
 ----------
 * Does
+  * Verifies that a user is correctly elevated for a system administrator action
-  * Verifies that a user has the correct permission for a particular action
+  * Verifies that a user has the correct permission for a given project
 * Collaborators
   * User
+  * ProjectAssignment
   * Role

 Controller Classes